Tilokpur: Demographics

-Sunars

-The Sunars of this village claim that they are the descendants of one of two Rajput brothers, who were saved as boys by a Saraswat Brahman from the wrath of Parashurama when he was destroying the Kshatriyas.
-The descendants of the other brother were the Khatris.
-This is the same story as is told by the Khatris of their own origin, but they do not acknowledge the connection with Sunars, nor can the Sunars allege that Saraswat Brahmans eat with them as they do with Khatris.

-Owing to their association with the sacred metal gold, and the fact that they generally live in towns or large villages, and that many of their members are well-to-do, the Sunars occupy a fairly high position, ranking equal with, or above the cultivating castes.
+The main occupation of the villagers is farming.

-Religious Practices
+Religious practices

 Sacred fig trees grow in Tilokpur.
 These trees draw both Sadhus (ascetics), who meditate beneath the trees, and Hindus, who do pradakshina (circumambulation) around the trees as a form of worship.
 Usually seven pradakshinas are done in the morning, while the Hindu practitioner chants "Vriksha Rajaya Namah", meaning "salutation to the king of trees."

 Outside the village's boundary stands a Peepal tree, which the local people call Brahma dev.
 Here, a mela (gathering) is organised on the day of Buddha Purnima every year.
 This sacred tree is said to be about 1,000 years old.
-Its trunk is about 10 feet in diameter, upon which the natural images of the Brahma, Vishnu, and Mahesh are clearly visible.
+Its trunk is about 10 feet in diameter, upon which the natural images of Brahma, Vishnu, and Mahesh are clearly visible.

 The Brijbasi Nats – a landless community in Shahjahanpur district – are mainly musicians and dancers.
 At social functions, they are required to perform for their patrons, who tend to belong to the locally dominant castes.
-They come here every year and perform dances with music to entertain the God tree Brahma dev and the people on Buddha Purnima.
+They come here every year and perform dances with music to entertain the Brahma dev and the people on Buddha Purnima.